flokoe/bash-hackers-wiki/docs/howto/conffile.md

     echo "Config for the target host: $cool_host" >&2

 So, where do these variables come from?
-If everything works fine, they are defined in /etc/cool.cfg which is a file that\'s sourced into the current script or shell.
+If everything works fine, they are defined in /etc/cool.cfg which is a file that's sourced into the current script or shell.
 Note: this is **not** the same as executing this file as a script!
 The sourced file most likely contains something
 like: